This guide explains the differences between Google Drive Activity API v1 and v2, and how to change your v1 application to support the v2 API.

 user.knownUser is populated when the actor is a known user.
 If

-your application needs detailed information about users, it can query this from
+your application needs detailed information about users, it can query it from

 the People API by passing the

-example, changes to a Team Drive have a target type of
+changes to a drive have a target type of

-folder of the Team Drive is still returned (as a
+of a shared drive is still returned (as a

 DriveItem in the

-root field), but it is no longer the immediate target of the activity.
-A
+root field), but it's not the immediate target of the activity.
+A similar

 In the v1 API, the style of response changed when a consolidation ("grouping")

 strategy was set.
-Specifically, when consolidation was enabled, each activity
+Specifically, when consolidation was turned on, each activity

 contained the constituent